You can write the best survey in the world, but if your initial email invitation doesn't get opened, it was seemingly for nothing.

-Tip 5: Explain how they were selected.
+Tip 5: Explain how respondents were selected.

-A quick description of this helps put the respondent at ease to ensure they are not being singled out for any reason, unless you want that to be known.
+A quick description of this helps put the respondent at ease to ensure they are not being singled out for any reason unless you want that to be known.

 Tip 6: Reference how long the survey will take, be honest.